alexandergall/packet-broker-nixpkgs/README.md

 In principle, it is very easy to [build any of the components yourself](#building).
-In fact, having everything defined in terms of Nix expressions makes it not only easy but also reproducible on any Linux-based system irrespective of the distribution being used, i.e. no more hunting for an ever changing list of dependencies before you can even try to build a project.
+In fact, having everything defined in terms of Nix expressions makes it not only easy but also reproducible on any Linux-based system irrespective of the distribution being used.
+The only prerequisite is the presence of the Nix package manager itself.

 However, building everything from scratch requires access to the Tofino SDE, which is currently only possible by entering an NDA with